Medronic/TwitchGUI/README.md

 ## To do
 Features
 - List Rewards and Delete them
-- Get total of Followers
 - Send msgs

+- Translate the new features

 Prevent Errors
 - Check Inputs